John-C1/Octonion-Visualizer/README.md

 ```

 ### `algebra.py`
-A fully functional octonion calculator.
+A fully functional, ground up octonion calculator.
 Implements multiplication using the
 Cayley-Dickson construction, along with conjugation, norm, and other core operations.

 ### `cayley_integers.py`